hparish/CourseraDataCleaning/README.md

 There is a codebook that defines the 89 fields in the FinalProject.txt file provind a description of each field.
 You can refer to it while decomposing the FinalProject.txt data.

+ASSUMPTIONS:
+The Samsung data is already downloaded, already unzipped, and the resulting directory structure is a child under the current working directory.